olehmisar/haxilium/README.md

 ### Add commands
 <!-- TODO: describe command making better. -->

 Creating commands is very simple with Haxilium.
-Just use `addCommand(command)`.
-We will make command that adds two numbers provided by user.
-For example: `add 2 5` will send "2 + 5 = 7" to user.
-Now look at the code:
+Just use `addCommand(command: CommandObject)`.
+We will make command that adds two numbers provided by player.
+For example: `add 2 5` will send "2 + 5 = 7" to player.
+Now let's look at code:
 ```js
 room.addCommand({
     names: ['add'],